20 BEST Essential Oils to Scent Soap Naturally (You'll Want to Save This!)

 Here is my list of the best essential oils to use to make delicious smelling and truly natural soap.
 These essential oils all blend well and are more common (therefore the least expensive) essential oils, making them perfect for making soap!

 I've chosen my favorite oils by how well they blend with other oils, how well they smell on their own, and except for a couple in the list, most are (for essential oils) on the reasonably-priced end.

 FTC Disclosure: There are affiliate links scattered throughout this article.
 If you click through and make a purchase, I may receive a small commission at no extra cost to you!

 Where Should You Buy Essential Oils for Making Soap?

 So, even though I use high quality therapeutic grade essential oils for healing, medicinal use, and massage (directly on skin with a carrier oil), I just couldn't afford to use these kinds of essential oils in my soap.
 This is because when you make soap, you need to use a relatively large amount of essential oils in order to have enough scent come through.
 (I'll discuss amounts for making soap below.)

 So....I searched the world over for essential oils that were still of good quality, but that were more affordable than buying little 10 mL bottles of oils for $20!
-I started out buying my oils in 2 ounce bottles--again, because of money.
+I started out buying my oils in 2 ounce bottles--again, because of the cost.

 Then, when I started making larger quantities of soaps, I purchased my most common essential oils in 16 ounce amounts, and this saved me even more money in the long run.